swetha-sundar/AutomatedAbstractReviewer/README.md

 I have included the shell scripts to run the python scripts.

 The data folder contains all the data (input and output) that is required for this project
+* preprocess_output: This folder contains the output of preprocess.py